New Application to be Approved Liquidators or Public Accountants for the purpose of becoming Judicial Managers following commencement of IRDA

 These approved liquidators need not renew their existing approved liquidator licence upon its expiry.
 The approved liquidator licence will remain valid unless it is cancelled voluntarily or revoked by ACRA on grounds such as bankruptcy etc.

 Approved Liquidator who is also registered as a Public Accountant

 If the approved liquidator is also registered as a public accountant, he will need to comply with the Continuing Professional Education requirements of acquiring at least 9 structured hours in Category 4: Insolvency and Restructuring over a rolling 3-year period for the renewal of his registration as a public accountant.
 For more information on the Continuing Professional Education requirements for the renewal of registration as a public accountant, please refer to Requirements for Renewal of Public Accountant Registration

 Withdrawal from being an Approved Liquidator

-Approved liquidators who do not wish to practise as liquidators may request to revoke their approved liquidator licence by submitting an “Withdrawal from Being an Approved Liquidator” transaction in BizFile+
+Approved liquidators who do not wish to practise as liquidators may submit a “Withdrawal from Being an Approved Liquidator” transaction in BizFile+